 Rosemary oil is another choice for bug bite pain relief, and it can also help prevent infection.
 Be sure to dilute rosemary oil with a carrier oil before use.

-A 2011 study performed on rats found that rosemary had potent anti-inflammatory qualities.
+performed on rats found that rosemary had potent anti-inflammatory qualities.
 They were so potent, in fact, that the essential oil alleviated inflammation in the colon due to colitis.
 However, studies on humans are needed to explore this more.

 7. Tea tree (Melaleuca alternifolia)